theforeman/theforeman.org/handbook.md

 * Use single character variable names or abbreviations.
 The keyboard erosion you might save by doing that is not worth it.
 * Squash exceptions

+### JavaScript
+We are supporting and encouraging the use of es2015.
+(For more information see [Learn ES2015](http://babeljs.io/docs/learn-es2015/).)
+For browser compatibility, we use Babel to transform the code to es5.

+We use eslint to enforce linting rule.
+Run eslint by typing `eslint webpack/` in the command line at the root directory.

+#### Do
+* Add all new JavaScript files to the project in the 'webpack/assets/javascripts' folder or a sub-folder.
+* Use es2015 syntax and features.
+* Use exporting/importing values from/to modules to manage dependencies.

+#### Don't
+* Pollute the global namespace.
+If, for some reason, you must expose a function/value globally, use the ```window.tfm``` object as implemented in ```bundle.js```.

+#### Linting rules

+The latest lint rules for foreman can be found [here](https://github.com/theforeman/foreman/blob/develop/.eslintrc).
+See [ESLint Rules](http://eslint.org/docs/rules/) for more information regarding rule configuration.

+ It is possible to disable a specific rule temporarily.
+You should have a good reason for doing this.
+For more information see [Configuring ESLint](http://eslint.org/docs/user-guide/configuring).

 ### Tests
 We use MiniTest::Unit syntax.